 The value of your investment will vary over time, sometimes significantly, and you may lose money by investing in the Portfolio.
-The Portfolio invests substantially all of its assets in fixed-income securities or income-generating securities and, to varying degrees, derivatives.
+To varying degrees, the Portfolio may invest in stocks, fixed-income securities, money market instruments or cash/ cash equivalents, and derivatives.
 The following information is intended to help you better understand some of the risks of investing in the Portfolio, including those risks that are summarized in the Portfolio Summary section.
 This information also includes descriptions of other risks the Portfolio may be subject to as a result of additional investment strategies and general policies that may apply to the Portfolio.
 The impact of the following risks on the Portfolio may vary depending on the Portfolio's investments.
 The greater the Portfolio's investment in a particular security, the greater the Portfolio's exposure to the risks associated with that security.
 Before investing in the Portfolio, you should consider carefully the risks that you assume when investing in the Portfolio.